Smith ruled out with concussion

 "My head has felt better but I will be ok," he said on Twitter.

-"Steve Smith has concussion, will be subject to low level protocols for the next few days and full recovery [is expected] in six to seven days," read a Cricket Ausrtralia statement.
+"Steve Smith has concussion, will be subject to low level protocols for the next few days and full recovery [is expected] in six to seven days," read a Cricket Australia statement.

 He is expected to be fit to travel to Pakistan later this month for Australia's tour.